 “Ultimately, you want a bank that’s your partner, that understands the initial vision, believes it, owns it, and grows with you as you grow.
 You go through good times and bad times, and as you do, you want to keep your partners with you.”

-Enter Ken Countermine, VP, commercial banking team leader at Community Bank, N.A.
+Enter Ken Countermine, VP, commercial banking team leader at Community Bank.

 “A mistake that banks can make is that they think they know all the answers,” Ken said.
 “The reality is, Bill knows his business better than I ever could and I don’t want to get in the way of that.
 I’m not driving this ship, I’m a passenger helping to navigate it.”